• Skip to primary navigation

 Timeline: September 21, 2020 (10 months out)

-After the packing trial run, Chris was even more stressed out about the limited weight allowance for the domestic flights.
-While I agreed that it is not ideal, I knew we made it work while we were in Europe, and was willing to deal with it.
-But the more we discussed it, Chris made some valid points.
-When we traveled to Europe with only a backpack, we weren’t lugging our good cameras with extra lenses & we didn’t go scuba diving.
+After the packing trial run, I was even more stressed out about the limited weight allowance for the domestic flights.
+But I knew I made it work for the Spain/Italy trip, and was willing to try to deal with it.
+But the more I thought about it, I realized that when I traveled to Europe with only a backpack, I didn’t yet have my new camera or zoom lenses & I didn’t go scuba diving.
 Both photography and dive equipment add a good bit of weight to the equation.

-I contacted our travel agent, Murielle with True Africa, and told her our concerns.
-While she did a good job of giving us some packing tips, which included some tips from her son who is a scuba diver also, we were still curious about our other options.
+I contacted my travel agent, Murielle with True Africa, and told her my concerns.
+While she did a good job of giving me some packing tips, which included some tips from her son who is a scuba diver also, I was still curious about our other options.

-She reached out to the domestic airline we were using for our bush flights, Coastal Aviation, and was able to secure Chris an upgraded luggage allowance at an additional cost.
+She reached out to the domestic airline I was using for the bush flights, Coastal Aviation, and was able to secure an upgraded luggage allowance at an additional cost.

-Next, I had to reach out to Coastal Aviation myself to see if I could get the same upgrade for Chris for our final flight from Zanzibar, since the availability varies from flight to flight based on total weight.
+Next, I had to reach out to Coastal Aviation myself to see if I could get the same upgrade for my final flight from Zanzibar, since the availability varies from flight to flight based on total weight.

 Success!
-The upgrade was available on all of our flights.
-We decided that the luxury of being able to pack a bit more weight was worth the additional cost.
+The upgrade was available on all of my flights.
+I decided that the luxury of being able to pack a bit more weight was worth the additional cost.